oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 *   USB Support

 For cluster level 3.1 (based on RHEL 6.3 support) native KVM/Spice USB redirection can be used in addition to the legacy Incentives Pro.

-The current Incentives Pro solution needs to be supported for both 3.0 and 3.1 cluster levels. *Note :The native USB support in Spice and KVM currently does not support live migration.*
+The current Incentives Pro solution needs to be supported for both 3.0 and 3.1 cluster levels. *Note :*The native USB support in Spice and KVM currently does not support live migration.

 *   **For 3.0 Cluster level**
     -   Update New/Edit VM dialog to change USB text to “Legacy USB Support”